-Welcome to the Office of Diversity & Equity website and welcome back to a new 2018-19 academic year!
+Welcome to the Office of Diversity & Equity website and welcome back to the Spring semester of the 2019-2020 academic year!

 We’re excited for a new year, which brings new possibilities.
 We hope that you not only explore the webpage, but that you interact with us in person!
-You’ll notice on our Fall 2018 diversity calendar (that will be posted on or after September 4, 2018) that there’s a lot of activity in our office and we’d love to see you at some of our upcoming events.
+Please take a look at our hyperlinked Fall 2019 Diversity Events Calendar (posted on August 26, 2019) that there’s a lot of activities scheduled and we’d love to see you at our upcoming events.

-We’re implementing new programs and policies guided by the feedback we receive from the WCSU community through informal conversations, student associations and other opportunities to engage in dialogue around bias, privilege and oppression.
-Thanks to the work of the Campus Response and Resource Team (“CaRRT”), the University has launched the use of an Anonymous Incident Reporting system to allows for bias-related and sexual misconduct incident reporting to be promptly addressed by the University.
+We’re implementing new programs and workshops guided by the feedback we receive from the WCSU community through informal conversations, student associations and other opportunities to engage in dialogue around bias, privilege and oppression.
+Thanks to the work of the Campus Response and Resource Team (“CaRRT”), the university continues to successfully utilize the linked Anonymous Incident Reporting system to allows for bias-related and sexual misconduct incident reporting to be promptly addressed.
 To ensure transparency and accountability around issues related to diversity, we release annual reports and perform research data analysis for quality improvement on campus.
 We want issues that affect the WCSU community we identify with and serve to influence and shape the way we take action, the initiatives and programs we create, and the activities we support.

 For new students, we are eager to meet you and for returning students, we are excited to reconnect with you!
 Please feel free to reach out by phone at (203) 837-8444 or by email at firstname.lastname@example.org about the programs, services, and activities provided by our office.